COVID-19 CURRENT INFORMATION

 NEW TO ROWING?

-DO I HAVE TO BE AN EXPERIENCED ROWER TO JOIN THE TEAM?
+DO I HAVE TO BE AN EXPERIENCED ROWER TO ROW WITH YOUR PROGRAM?

 DO I HAVE TO TAKE A LEARN-TO-ROW PROGRAM TO JOIN THE TEAM?

-No. P10 welcomes young athletes at any time of the year who are ready to make a commitment to rowing.
-Contact our Head Coach at to discuss the whether our program would be a good fit for you or your junior athlete--or what timing makes most sense
+No. Power Ten welcomes young athletes at any time of the year who are ready to make a commitment to rowing.
+Contact our head coach at firstname.lastname@example.org to discuss the whether our program would be a good fit for you or your junior athlete--or what timing makes most sense.

 IS THE SEASON YEAR ROUND?